nomnomab/Quick-Scene/README.md

 At the end of the toolbar is an Add Component button.
 This will show the native Unity menu for the operation.

 ## FAQ
+Can I change my keybinds?
+- Yes!
+Search for `MainMenu/Editor/Quick Scene/Add - Pointer`, and `MainMenu/Editor/Quick Scene/Add - Origin` in the
+shortcuts menu.

 If my editor crashes, why is there a random floating window?
 - This can happen due to the window not being closed properly.
 This can be fixed by resetting the Unity layout.